comandocran/cc-fontplate/README.md

 FONTPLATE
 =========

-Framework that helps you make design decisions the rhythm vertical
+Framework that helps you make design decisions for rhythm vertical

 Credits
 =======